ThomasPr/ThomasPr.github.io/_posts/2022-03-30-using-typescript-to-validate-translations-at-compile-time.md

 A practical example for `DeepKeysOf<typeof translation>`: `T` is the entire translation object, `Key` is a property of this, i.e. `helloWorld`, `dialog` or `action`. `T[Key]` is the value of this property, for the `Key` `helloWorld` it is `'Hello World!'` , for `dialog` it is the object `{ title: 'Bestätigung', description: 'Möchten Sie fortfahren?' }`.
 Thus, if `Key` is `helloWorld` then the expression `T[Key] extends string` holds true and thus the result of the expression will be `helloWorld`.
 On the other hand, if `Key` is `dialog`, then `T[Key]` is an object, the expression holds false, and the result is a concatenation of `dialog.` (including the dot) with the result of `DeepKeysOf<T['dialog']>`.

 However, it still has to be clarified how to iterate through the different properties within an object.
 For this purpose `keyof` and a type alias named `Key` is used: `Key extends keyof T = keyof T`. `keyof T` is an alias for all properties of the object `T` and allows in that way an iteration through all properties. `Key` then contains the current property selected by the iteration through `keyof T`.
-The actual iteration is performed by Typescript itself.
+The actual iteration is performed by TypeScript itself.

 As a last point there is the wrapper `Key extends string ? ... : never` around the actual expression (abbreviated by ...).
 In the translation object `Key` is always a `string`, so this expression is actually not relevant.
-But Typescript does not actually know this, because this has not been defined.
-But for the later concatenation with `.` Typescript expects a `string` (or several other types).
+But TypeScript does not actually know this, because this has not been defined.
+But for the later concatenation with `.` TypeScript expects a `string` (or several other types).
 By the way, the else branch with the result `never` is not called with the translation object.
 But if the object would contain some keys which are not `string` (i.e. `number`, or similar), then using `never` the corresponding invalid branches in the input object would be ignored.

-This entire implementation is also available for simple follow up on the [Typescript Playground](https://www.typescriptlang.org/play?#code/PTAEFUGcEsDsHNQBUCeAHAppAxgJ2mgC6iED2oAbgIYA20AJlYRiblbJDU9KR6E6GykAtmmg0WhaMIwAoEKAAWhQmkgAuEIUUiqkAHRpcGaJE4Zc+mcABGNUvGAAmAAxOnwFwGZgXl8ABXGAQAWkJ0LDwCQjDSEOo6RmYwtg4uKV5IEKYQoVFxDDDpOVkhDmJCVM5uXlAAXlAAb1lQJQwaewB1UlwaenVQAHIACVp7UE72wgBCQYAaFtB6aFoHAebW1qlCCQHBgCEsQgATqXgAhHnF1vpI-CIeWD2AWQA37GUMWFAAZWgWABmPUIAKoimMsAA-INFgBfBatKjYDIcdbXUA2AIqTJozabSABGzCaCEPaHSAnM5fK541rYdjYdp7ACCNhsxg+1PRsLhsh5snCmFAABEMBg0ABpDAoSAAeQBAB4kHNQFKUKAMAAPZiweiQUAAa2lpAByHqhuNpqQAD56ui1RrtV89aAKfgEOjIcgANpqgC6jp1LrdcEQXodAwABgASRpq2H6WOi8VquWKpC+6V+62wyPogawDAUCyyAURZBVdKPB0NZOS6VphWCjAm1jsaoo60AblLzd+lVDstgNBQAClILUGiGEKAAD5NUDeoykTC4cIDafwP0DH4DhBDkfj2qwnulTIVStMFgNAAUlXbVd4aoGSEvKLVAEoN3vEHVbRtNjKClQGMAkaGIBp7zSGpYDVdE8X0SA0DoQgbwAIn0NCP3gzZ9GMegAkZG8cNpUAbwAKwnWAVWXVdwgAOSoGQP3qW1m1bSjJzqBpBlIGxyIwZFBlAL1ONgJdcBXCwGKYjAAwGC5bgBOAMHoBFSNpKCO0efh9V3d14APMcqLnUBFIwZTC3oD8ezxYxCACXBvnY01QICcD6m4oZN2Er03I8gYtMfWDpR7E9ezfDAb0GZZVngfRtgkQYbIFSLoti+x4sUDAqFuXBkp7IA).
+This entire implementation is also available for simple follow up on the [TypeScript Playground](https://www.typescriptlang.org/play?#code/PTAEFUGcEsDsHNQBUCeAHAppAxgJ2mgC6iED2oAbgIYA20AJlYRiblbJDU9KR6E6GykAtmmg0WhaMIwAoEKAAWhQmkgAuEIUUiqkAHRpcGaJE4Zc+mcABGNUvGAAmAAxOnwFwGZgXl8ABXGAQAWkJ0LDwCQjDSEOo6RmYwtg4uKV5IEKYQoVFxDDDpOVkhDmJCVM5uXlAAXlAAb1lQJQwaewB1UlwaenVQAHIACVp7UE72wgBCQYAaFtB6aFoHAebW1qlCCQHBgCEsQgATqXgAhHnF1vpI-CIeWD2AWQA37GUMWFAAZWgWABmPUIAKoimMsAA-INFgBfBatKjYDIcdbXUA2AIqTJozabSABGzCaCEPaHSAnM5fK541rYdjYdp7ACCNhsxg+1PRsLhsh5snCmFAABEMBg0ABpDAoSAAeQBAB4kHNQFKUKAMAAPZiweiQUAAa2lpAByHqhuNpqQAD56ui1RrtV89aAKfgEOjIcgANpqgC6jp1LrdcEQXodAwABgASRpq2H6WOi8VquWKpC+6V+62wyPogawDAUCyyAURZBVdKPB0NZOS6VphWCjAm1jsaoo60AblLzd+lVDstgNBQAClILUGiGEKAAD5NUDeoykTC4cIDafwP0DH4DhBDkfj2qwnulTIVStMFgNAAUlXbVd4aoGSEvKLVAEoN3vEHVbRtNjKClQGMAkaGIBp7zSGpYDVdE8X0SA0DoQgbwAIn0NCP3gzZ9GMegAkZG8cNpUAbwAKwnWAVWXVdwgAOSoGQP3qW1m1bSjJzqBpBlIGxyIwZFBlAL1ONgJdcBXCwGKYjAAwGC5bgBOAMHoBFSNpKCO0efh9V3d14APMcqLnUBFIwZTC3oD8ezxYxCACXBvnY01QICcD6m4oZN2Er03I8gYtMfWDpR7E9ezfDAb0GZZVngfRtgkQYbIFSLoti+x4sUDAqFuXBkp7IA).

-In the end, this solution is very powerful, thanks to Typescript's extensive type system.
+In the end, this solution is very powerful, thanks to TypeScript's extensive type system.
 Translations are no longer as error-prone as I know from my past.
 Overall, a single type definition increases the quality of the software and this quality can also be checked automatically at compile-time.